Gerg/envoy_http2_tls_no_alpn/README.md

 Current limitations:
 1. In the HTTP/2 case, it issues multiple requests
-1. Because it uses a different transport for the second upgrade, it doesn't re-use the TCP connection
-1. It still depends on ALPN to use HTTP/2 for the second connection
+1. In the HTTP/2 case, the server processes multiple, identical requests
 1. It is currently using a `http.Client`, and the same techniques might not work for a `httputil.ReverseProxy`
 1. Probably some other stuff

-Ideally, we could find a way to re-use the same Transport and/or connection for the second request.
-Even better, we could find a way to make the `http.Client` respect the `101 Switching Protocols` for us, like it does when using regular h2c.
-Hopefully in either of those cases, we can remove ALPN support from the envoy config.
+Current anti-limitations:
+1. Because it uses the connection from the Upgrade request, it doesn't re-use the TCP connection
+1. It no longer depends on ALPN to use HTTP/2 for the second connection

 ## Installation